 Why is there a chatbot in my marketing software?

 In the past, chat technology has been thought of as a sales tool.
 But artificial intelligence (AI) has increased the overlap between marketing and sales.
-More and more, both leads and customer expect to have immediate access to your team in order to have their questions answered, not just to win their business, but to retain them as customers.
+More and more, both leads and customers expect to have immediate access to your team in order to have their questions answered, not just to win their business, but to retain them as customers.

 That's why, in order to talk about the addition of the Conversations tool in HubSpot, we need to understand it as part of the shift from the inbound marketing funnel to the inbound marketing flywheel.
 HubSpot unveiled its chatbot in the middle of a seismic shift in the inbound marketing paradigm — the retirement of the marketing funnel and the adoption of the flywheel.
-Brian Halligan gave a compelling explanation of this paradigm change in his INBOUND18 keynote, “Grow Better By Moving From The Funnel To The Flywheel."
+Halligan gave a compelling explanation of this paradigm change in his INBOUND18 keynote, “Grow Better By Moving From The Funnel To The Flywheel."

 The evolution of the customer journey